Eschatologue/CM_wiki/docs/gameplay/resources.md

 **Examples:**

 - **A Level 3 Wizard:** A 3rd-level wizard might have four 1st-level spell slots and two 2nd-level spell slots.
 They can cast six spells before needing to rest, using only the spell slots available to them as a wizard class.
-- **Using a Higher-Level Slot:** A cleric might cast "Cure Wounds," which is a 1st-level spell, using a 3rd-level spell slot to heal for more Hit Points.
+- **Using a Higher-Level Slot:** A cleric might cast "Cure Wounds," which is a 1st-level spell, using a 3rd-level :rsc-spell-slot: **Spell Slot** to heal for more Hit Points.
 Instead of the base healing amount, the spell heals additional Hit Points per each level above the 1st, using only the cleric's spell slots.

 ### Spell Slot Table